moodmosaic/blog/_posts/2023-01-20-pandora-part-1.md

 });
 ```

 These TypeScript tests [are essentially Deno tests](https://blog.nikosbaxevanis.com/2022/03/05/clarity-property-based-testing-primer).
 This means you can use what's already available in Deno ecosystem.
-For example, [fast-check](https://github.com/dubzzz/fast-check) and [dspec](https://deno.land/x/dspec@v0.2.0) both can be used, as shown [here](https://github.com/moodmosaic/testing-example/commit/c02aaad9c6e10e7a1a62758dc83f4aab3b8a3c36).
+For example, [fast-check](https://github.com/dubzzz/fast-check) and [dspec](https://deno.land/x/dspec@v0.2.0) both can be used, as we've done [here](https://github.com/moodmosaic/testing-example/commit/c02aaad9c6e10e7a1a62758dc83f4aab3b8a3c36) with _lnow_.

-## Clarity tests

-Clarity should be a first-class citizen when testing Clarity code.
-The syntax is similar to LISP, and not all LISP developers know - or want to know - about Deno, TypeScript and JavaScript.
+Clarity can be a first-class citizen when testing smart contracts.
+Being able to write tests in Clarity helps you minimize context switching, so you can focus on what matters.

 It should be possible to write tests in Clarity as [Jude Nelson](https://fosstodon.org/@judecnelson) very nicely does [here](https://github.com/jcnelson/poxl/blob/c4d66d035170e67c7d8a9c6a0c0662d378dcd077/tests/test-poxl.clar).
 Here's a snippet: